discourse/discourse_docker/README.md

     rebuild:    Rebuild a container (destroy old, bootstrap, start new)
 ```

+If the environment variable "SUPERVISED" is set to true, the container won't be detached, allowing a process monitoring tool to manage the restart behaviour of the container.

 ### Container Configuration

 The beginning of the container definition will contain 3 "special" sections: